 6Keep Your Garden Tools and Supplies in Shipshape

 I saved this one for last but it could be the biggest task.

 And the most obvious.
 Having your tools and supplies in good shape and easy-to-access makes gardening so much easier.
 And enjoyable.

 For years I did not have adequate storage space and it was awful getting tools out from the over-crowded, multi-purpose garage.

 I create mini work stations.
-It’s the same idea as keeping stations in a kitchen for baking, making tea or coffee, or whatever.
+It’s the same idea as creating functional stations in a kitchen for baking, making tea or coffee, or whatever.
 I have all my seed-sowing supplies in one trug.
 The stuff I use for garden art repairs and plant supports in another, and so on.

-Mark easy-to-misplace tools with bright spray paint.
-I can’t tell you how many times I’ve found my favourite dark green weeding tool in the compost pile!
+It also helps to mark easy-to-misplace tools with bright spray paint.
+I can’t tell you how many times I’ve found my favorite dark green weeding tool in the compost pile!

 End your garden days early to allow time for clean up before you are too stiff or tired to move.
 I keep vegetable oil and a rag by the tools so I can clean and oil them before hanging them up.

 Check that everything is in its place before heading indoors for a hot shower.